-The byDesign project aims to provide assistance to SMEs and other relevant stakeholders.
-To this end, one of the main pillars of the project (WP3) is the development of a specialized training programme about Data Protection by Design, targeting developers and other stakeholders of the ICT products and services creation chain.
+The byDesign project aims to help SMEs and other relevant stakeholders with regard to GDPR compliance.
+To this end, one of the main pillars of the project was the development of a specialized training material about Data Protection by Design, targeting developers and other stakeholders of the ICT products and services creation chain.
+This training material has been utilised during the training activities of Task 3.3.
+Both the training material and the training process have been evaluated through questionnaires that have been designed for this purpose.